The choker alone betrayed her identity. Otherwise, I wouldn’t have recognized her. Many years earlier, she had worn nothing else.

 Without a pendant or piece of frill, the collar was stark.
 Like an armband, it might have memorialized a death.
 The mouth above it, however, was wildly working as if unaware of the grim accessory below.

 Next to Beau, there sat a beauty.
-Joe got to the name, “Angelica.”
+Wayne got to the name, “Angelica.”
 She said, “Yes.”
 A girlfriend to Beau, the two (along with their stool legs) were pressed together to make it obvious.
 Her Sinead O’ Connor haircut had a European aura (the practically bald singer was Irish, after all).
-Her baggy flannel (a Grunge era fashion necessity), however, was American.
+Her baggy flannel (a Grunge-era fashion necessity), however, was American.
 It draped her, like a dress would, to her thighs.
 Underneath the shirt and above her ankle-high boots, her intervening inches were blackened with the tights of a similar shade to the choker at her throat.
 Although no taller than a finger-width or so, the small embellishment had a bigger impact.
 The onyx ribbon was attached to her almost ivory surface like a seam in a column of alabaster.
-They contrasted harshly.
 As a way to separate her incongruous styles, it divided her body from her head where they were joined together.

 Beau spoke on her behalf, “Fanny, that’s what everybody calls her.”

-Joe lamented, “Angelica, though, is so elegant.”
+Wayne lamented, “Angelica, though, is so elegant.”

 “Wait ‘til you watch her walk away,” Beau elaborated, “You’ll understand.”